- Financial Aid

-- Do you have children who receive more than half of their support from you between July 1, 2012and June 30, 2013?
+- Do you have children who receive more than half of their support from you during the applicable school year?

 - At any time since you turned age 13, were both your parents deceased, were you in foster care or were you a dependent or ward of the court?

 - As determined by a court in your state of legal residence, are you or were you an emancipated minor?